mjhinek/comp1406/Tutorials/T3/README.md

 public int remove(int c){...}
  // removes c cents from the current amount of money,
  // if there is enough money to remove c cents.
- // Otherwise, removes as much as it can
+ // Otherwise, removes as much as it can.
+ // Returns the amount actually removed.
  // Note: the input will satisfy c >= 0 (and it may be > 100).
 ```